kelseysry/authneticate-me/README.md

 ## Overall Structure

 **Back end**
-- The back end was created by using Express and postgreSQL database.
+- The back end was created by using Express and postgreSQL database with user austhentication routes.

 **Front end**
 - The front end was created by using React, Redux, Flexbox, and Grid.
+The React front end uses the backend API routes to let a user sign up for an account, log in, and log out.

 **Libraries**
 - React
 - Redux
+- express
+- dotenv
+- express-async-handler - handling async route handler
+- express-validator - validation of request bodies
 - bcryptjs - hash passwords
 - csurf - CSRF protection
-- express-validator - validation of request bodies
 - faker - random seeding library
 - jsonwebtoken - JWT
 - cors - Cross-Origin Resource Sharing,